sammancoaching/website/_learning_hours/devops/learn_faster.md

 #### Tips:
-  * Find an use a picture
+  * Find and use a picture
   * Find code samples and use them